Harun al-Rashid: Family

 Harun's first wife was Zubaidah.
 She was the daughter of his paternal uncle, Ja'far and maternal aunt Salsal, sister of Al-Khayzuran.
 They married in 781–82, at the residence of Muhammad bin Sulayman in Baghdad.
 She had one son, Caliph Al-Amin.
 She died in 831.
 Another of his wives was Azizah, daughter of Ghitrif, brother of Al-Khayzuran.
-She had been formerly married to Sulayman bin Abi Ja'far, who had divorced her.
-Another was Amat-al-Aziz Ghadir, who had been formerly a concubine of his brother al-Hadi.
+She had been formerly married to Sulayman ibn Abi Ja'far, who had divorced her.
+Another was Ghadir also known as Amat-al-Aziz, who had been formerly a concubine of his brother al-Hadi.
 She had one son Ali.
 She died in 789.
 Another wife was Umm Muhammad, the daughter of Salih al-Miskin and Umm Abdullah, the daughter of Isa bin Ali.
-They married in November-December 803 in Al-Raqqah.
+They married in November–December 803 in Al-Raqqah.
 She had been formerly been married to Ibrahim ibn al-Mahdi, who had repudiated her.
-Another wife married around the same year was Abbassah, daughter of Sulayman ibn Abi Ja'far.
+Another wife married around the same year was Abbasa, daughter of Sulayman ibn Abi Ja'far.
 Another wife was Jurashiyyah al-Uthmanniyah.
 She was the daughter of Abdullah bin Muhammad, and had descended from Uthman, the third Caliph of the Rashidun.

 Harun's earliest known concubine was Hailanah.
 She had been a slave girl of Yahya ibn Khalid, the Barmakid.
 It was she who begged him, while he was yet a prince, to take her away from the elderly Yahya.
 Harun then approached Yahya, who presented him with the girl.
 She died three years later in 789–90, and Harun mourned her deeply.
 Another concubine was Dananir.
 She was a Barmakid, and had been formerly a slave girl of Yahya ibn Khalid.
 She had been educated at Medina and had studied instrumental and vocal music.
 Another concubine was Marajil.
 She was a Persian, and came from distant Badhaghis in Persia.
 She was one of the ten maids presented to Harun.
 She gave birth to Abdullah (future caliph Al-Ma'mun) on the night of Harun's accession to the throne, in September 786, in whose birth she died.
 Her son was then adopted by Zubaidah.
 Another concubine was Qasif, mother of Al-Qasim.
 He was Harun's second son, born to a concubine mother.
 Harun's eldest daughter Sukaynah was also born to her.